The AMEA Toolbox

 delivering these curricula and tools to farmer organisations with references from other AMEA members.

-AMEA has developed a detailed Toolkit Guide to help members choose the right materials for their projects.
+AMEA has developed a detailed Toolbox Guide to help members choose the right materials for their projects.
 This includes a breakdown of each material's purpose, type of capacity development, past use and more!

-Using the AMEA toolkit complements your daily work and helps you improve it by:
+Using the AMEA toolbox complements your daily work and helps you improve it by:

 1. Accelerating the development of the farmer organizations you work with